Kerala Blasters FC Reserves and Academy: KB Young Blasters: 2019present

 On 5 July 2022, the club announced that their academy programme has crossed 3,000 admissions, which was the highest number of admissions ever achieved by a football academy in Kerala.

 The sports Kerala-Kerala Blasters academy

 On 16 September 2021, Kerala Blasters launched the Sports Kerala-Kerala Blasters academy in association with the Government of Kerala.
 As part of a five-year deal, the Blasters is managing a residential football academy for the U-14, U-17 and U-20 categories for boys at the GV Raja Sports School, Thiruvananthapuram.

 Youth squads

-Kerala Blasters U-18
+Kerala Blasters U-17

-Kerala Blasters Under-18 team also known as Kerala Blasters C currently participates in the Ernakulam District Youth League under-18 division.
+Kerala Blasters Under-17 team currently participates in the Ernakulam District Youth League under-17 division.
 They had played the Elite League in the past.
-They are also the second reserve team of the club and is coached by T. G. Purushothaman, who is the assistant manager of the reserve team.
+They are also the second reserve team of the club and is coached by Noor Alam.
 The team's best performance came in 2018 as they finished finalists in the 2017–18 season of the elite league.